aws-samples/amazon-eks-security-immersion-day/content/5-detective-controls/2-analyze-controlplane-cloudtrail-logs/analyze-controlplane-logs/enable-eks-control-plane-logs/index.en.md

 :::::

-In the next setction, we will use Log Insights to run queries on these logs.
+In the next section, we will use Log Insights to run queries on these logs.